bitcoin-abe/bitcoin-abe/README-FIRSTBITS.txt

 3. front-end UI/API.

-Step #1 is done.
+Steps #1 and #2 are done.
 The following commands create and populate the abe_firstbits table, given a database using the latest code from bitcoin-abe's "master" branch.
 Replace "--config DB.conf" with your database connection parameters.
-For a large database, this may take
+For a large database, this may take several hours:
-hours:

     git checkout firstbits
     python -m Abe.abe --config DB.conf --use-firstbits --upgrade

-Currenty, this exits with an error message, "Exception: firstbits implementation is incomplete, aborting upgrade," after it creates the table.
-To continue using Abe, you must switch back to the master
-branch:

-    git checkout master

 The new table has four columns: